 These include educational targets, what you enjoy, what you are good at and areas that you would like to improve; you should have a personal education plan.
-If you have special needs you will have a statement which also makes plans for your educational future.
+If you have additional needs you might have an Education and Health Care Plan, also known as an EHCP, which also makes plans for your educational future.

 Your foster carers will support you in your education, they will ensure that you have what you need and a quiet place to study, they will attend meetings at school and speak with your teacher.

 Many schools have a home-school agreement and carers and parents will have a copy of this and help when it is appropriate.